Ashwin-Gan/Door-Security/README.md

 # Door-Security
 //Using the Arduino Uno board, we interfaced the keypad to enter the password.
-//Two servo motors will act as the main door.
-//If the user enters the correct password, the door will open according to the object's size.
-//Two active IR sensors will detect the object and its size.
-//The rotation angle of the servo motors will be according to the size of the detected object.
-//After a timed opening, the motors will return to initial position indicating the door is closed.
-//User can also change the password through the keypad.
-//The coding is done in Arduino IDE.
+Two servo motors will act as the main door.
+If the user enters the correct password, the door will open according to the object's size.
+Two active IR sensors will detect the object and its size.
+The rotation angle of the servo motors will be according to the size of the detected object.
+After a timed opening, the motors will return to initial position indicating the door is closed.
+User can also change the password through the keypad.
+The coding is done in Arduino IDE.

 //Code:
 #include<Keypad.h>